 - 2020 Mazda3

 The only common complaint about the 2015 Mazda3 was the infotainment system dying.
-While nobody wants that, it’s not the most expensive fix in a car, nor is it the biggest safety hazard to the driver.
+While nobody wants that, it’s not the most expensive fix in a car nor the driver’s most significant safety hazard.
 The 2016 model did see some complaints of brakes wearing down quickly, but there were only a handful of complaints, far fewer than the 2014 edition.

-And since then, there have been very few complaints filed for the new Mazda3 models.
-More will come in time, but for now, there aren’t any major causes for concern with newer models, and we wouldn’t consider anything from the late third-generation or early fourth-generation Mazda3 model years to avoid.
+And since then, very few complaints have been filed for the new Mazda3 models.
+More will come in time, but for now, there aren’t any significant causes for concern with more recent models.
+We wouldn’t consider avoiding anything from the late third-generation or early fourth-generation Mazda3 model years.

 Which Model Years of Mazda3 to Avoid:

 - 2010 Mazda3

 - 2012 Mazda3